Momen-Alshouha/console-app-bank/README.md

   - Permission-based operations
   - User login and authentication

-## Custom Libraries

-This repository includes five custom-built libraries implemented to enhance the functionalities of the banking application, designed to be versatile and usable in other C++ applications too:

-1. **clsDate**: Handles date-related operations.
-2. **clsPeriod**: Manages time periods and durations.
-3. **clsInputValidation**: Validates user inputs and ensures data integrity.
-4. **clsString**: Manipulates strings and formats data.
-5. **clsUtil**: Contains miscellaneous functions used across the application.

 ## Admin Access

 The application includes an admin user with default credentials for testing purposes: